ihoromi4/ihoromi4.github.io/readme.md

 ## Install requirements

-It is recommended to use virtual environment:
+It is recommended to use a virtual environment:

 ```bash
 python -m venv venv